 - My spouse: He’s also a bit heftier.
 He buys his own breakfast food and some of his own lunch.

 - My son: He is huge at 6’3″ and a lot of pounds.
-He’s also an adult and starting community college to learn welding.
+He’s also an adult, currently studying welding at community college.

 In addition to the dinners, I make mason jar salads for my lunch and my husband’s lunch.
 See the page on them.

-My breakfast is typically yogurt and/or bacon.
+My breakfast is typically yogurt and/or hard-cooked eggs.
 I buy the Kroger Carbmaster yogurt which they don’t even call “yogurt” but it’s a yogurt-like product and is stocked in the yogurt section.

 I figure since I’m already making the menu and linking the recipes, I can just as well share.